 Convention Power indicator pattern Condition A Green A valid power source is connected to the PSU and the PSU is operational. В Flashing green When the firmware of the PSU is being updated, the PSU handle flashes green. С Flashing green and turns off When hot-adding a PSU, the PSU handle flashes green five times at 4 Hz rate and turns off.
 This indicates a PSU mismatch with respect to efficiency, feature set, health status, and supported voltage.
 NOTE: Ensure that both the PSUs are of the same capacity.
 CAUTION: For AC PSUs, use only PSUs with the Extended Power Performance (EPP) label on the back.
-NOTE: Mixing PSUs from previous generations of Dell PowerEdge servers can result in a PSU mismatch condition or failure to turn the system on.
-D Flashing amber Indicates a problem with the PSU.
+NOTE: Mixing PSUs from previous generations of Dell PowerEdge servers can result in a PSU mismatch condition or D Flashing amber Indicates a problem with the PSU.

-Convention Power indicator pattern Power indicator pattern Condition CAUTION: When correcting a PSU mismatch, replace only the PSU with the flashing indicator.
-Swapping the PSU to make a matched pair can result in an error condition and unexpected system shutdown.
+Conventio pattern Condition to make a matched pair can result in an error condition and unexpected system shutdown.
 To change from a high output configuration to a low output configuration or vice versa, you must turn off the system.

 CAUTION: AC PSUs support both 220 V and 110 V input voltages with the exception of Titanium PSUs, which support only 220 V. When two identical PSUs receive different input voltages, they can output different wattages, and trigger a mismatch.

-CAUTION: If two PSUs are used, they must be of the same type and have the same maximum output power.
-CAUTION: Combining AC and DC PSUs is not supported and triggers a mismatch.
-E Not lit Power is not connected.
+- CAUTION: If two PSUs are used, they must be of the same type and have the same maximum output power. - CAUTION: Combining AC and DC PSUs is not supported and triggers a mismatch.

+Ε Power is not connected.
+Not lit